 Writing for Academic Publication

 Learn how to write a research paper for publication — with academic research coach Dr Daniel Soule

 As an academic, you are under increasing pressure to publish earlier in your career, with greater frequency and in higher-ranked journals.
 But how do you decide which journals to approach with your research, and what’s the best way to do that?
-This seven-week course navigates the world of academic writing, research articles, journals and publications, while teaching you the skills you need to become a clear, effective and efficient research writer.
+This four-week course navigates the world of academic writing, research articles, journals and publications, while teaching you the skills you need to become a clear, effective and efficient research writer.

 We’ve designed this course for early career researchers starting out on an academic publishing career.
 It’s for researchers across STEM, social science, and arts and humanities subject areas who, having completed their data collection and analysis, are at the stage of writing their first research papers.